How do I audition?

 The Band’s average GPA is actually higher than the University’s average GPA!
 The Band has an extensive Academic Advising Program, including weekly booked study rooms, personal class advising from older band members in the same major, a list of band members’ common courses for the semester, a textbook exchange, and a test bank that the Academic Advising Program maintains.

 The Cal Band is in full compliance with the University’s Anti-Hazing Policy.
 There is no tolerance of any violation of this policy.

 The Cal Band requires every member to attend a workshop presented by Bears that C.A.R.E. to discuss how to create a comfortable, safe environment for our band members.
 Above all, we want our members to have a fun and safe college experience, and the Band supports education and discussion on topics that will help with this endeavor.

 Are there any fees?

 There are no fees or dues associated with being a Cal bandsman!

 How can parents get involved?

-There are plenty of ways to help out with the Band during Saturday gamedays; please refer to our Parents section for more information.
+There are plenty of ways to volunteer with the Band on football game days or during our annual NorCal benefit!
+Please refer to our Parents section for more information.